bhaveshprajapat/SheffJam-VI-Dash/readme.md

 ShefJam VI Dashboard
 =====================

+This Dashboard was not completed or used for SheffJam VI.
+Reasons for this include difficulty of coding, set-up, maintenance and updating the dashbaord.
+[See the SheffJam Dashboard we actually used here](https://github.com/bhaveshprajapat/SheffJam-VI-Dashboard)

 This is a collection of scripts to form a dashboard for game jams when used with tmux or screen.

 All scripts and fonts etc stored in `assets/`.